endail/hx711/README.md

 ## Calibrate

 `make` will create the executable `bin/hx711calibration` in the project directory.
-You can use this to calibrate your load cell and HX711 module.
+You can use this to calibrate your load cell and HX711 chip.
 Run it as follows and follow the prompts:

-- **data pin**: Raspberry Pi pin which connects to the HX711 module's data interface.
-Use [GPIO](https://pinout.xyz/) pin numbering.
-You do not need to use the I2C or SPI pins.
-Any pin capable of input may be used.
+- **data pin**: Raspberry Pi pin which connects to the HX711 chip's data pin.

-- **clock pin**: Raspberry Pi pin which connects to the HX711 module's clock interface.
-Use [GPIO](https://pinout.xyz/) pin numbering.
-You do not need to use the I2C or SPI pins.
-Any pin capable of output may be used.
+- **clock pin**: Raspberry Pi pin which connects to the HX711 chip's clock pin.

 Example using GPIO pin 2 for data and pin 3 for clock.